Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Gaussian secret key distillation protocols

-If instead $\mathcal{P} = \text{GLMPC}$, the modified protocol $\Lambda'_n$ is even simpler: \begin{itemize} \item Alice and Bob apply global Gaussian measurements to their entire subsystems as dictated by $\Lambda_n$, obtaining measurement outcomes $Z_n$ and $W_n$, respectively. \item Before preparing her first message for Bob, Alice draws a local random variable $X$ on $\F_n$ distributed according to $p$ and translates $Z_n$ by $t_{A^n}^X$. \item Alice then sends to Bob not only the message originally prescribed by $\Lambda_n$, but also $X$. \item Before preparing his first message for Alice, Bob translates $W_n$ by $t_{B^n}^X$. \item The protocol continues with further communication rounds and then with key generation as prescribed by $\Lambda_n$. \end{itemize}
+If instead $\mathcal{P} = \text{GLMPC}$, the modified protocol $\Lambda'_n$ is even simpler: (i) Alice and Bob apply global Gaussian measurements to their entire subsystems as dictated by $\Lambda_n$, obtaining measurement outcomes $Z_n$ and $W_n$, respectively. (ii) Before preparing her first message for Bob, Alice draws a local random variable $X$ on $\F_n$ distributed according to $p$ and translates $Z_n$ by $t_{A^n}^X$. (iii) Alice then sends to Bob not only the message originally prescribed by $\Lambda_n$, but also $X$. (iv) Before preparing his first message for Alice, Bob translates $W_n$ by $t_{B^n}^X$. (v) The protocol continues with further communication rounds and then with key generation as prescribed by $\Lambda_n$.

 It is not too difficult to verify that in all three cases \bb